 Lake Como is the deepest lake in Italy.

-The depth that gives the waters their vivid blue color makes for such spectacular vistas!
-At its deepest points, the waters of Lake Como are more than 425 meters deep.
-We’re also guessing that’s why the waters of Lake Como are so cold!
+The depth that gives Lake Como its vivid blue color makes for spectacular vistas.
+The waters are more than 425 meters deep at their deepest points, which we also guess is why they are so cold!

 Lake Como has its very own lake monster, Lario!